-“Picture it like two baseball gloves that come out,” said Drew Lakatos, the company’s chief executive officer and a cofounder.
+“Picture it like two baseball gloves that come out,” said Drew Lakatos, the company’s chief marketing officer and a cofounder.
 The airbags cover the “at-risk anatomy,” he said, and curve under the hip before impact.

-Surgeon Robert Buckman came up with the idea for a belt, because he was disturbed by the number of older patients he treated for falls, He patented it and mentioned it to Lakatos at a 2005 Christmas party.
+Surgeon Robert Buckman came up with the idea for a belt because he was disturbed by the number of older patients he treated for falls, He patented it and mentioned it to Lakatos at a 2005 Christmas party.
 Other hip-protection devices on the market include padded undergarments and cushioned hip protectors.

 They founded ActiveProtective in 2012, but didn’t start developing the belt until 3D motion sensors became cheaper and cold-gas inflators became available a couple years later, Lakatos said.

 The first belts are coming off the production line now.
 Residents of several national senior care providers have been wearing pilot belts for about 22 months.